mangila/pokedex-csharp/README.md

 ## pokedex-poller

 C# Worker Service project that polls data from PokeApi and persists the fetched data to a MongoDB docker instance.

-Caches API request responses
+* Caches API request responses
+* Caches byte images
+* Converts images to .webp if possible

 ## pokedex-shared

-Shared config and services around the project
+Shared config, models and services around the project

 ## pokedex-unit-test